ucb-stat133/stat133-fall-2017/hws/up02-vector-basics.md

     -   maximum value
     -   median
     -   quartiles
+-   What are the typical values in each vector?
--   What's typical?
-What's the spread?
+-   What's the spread in each vector?
 -   Look at the distribution: use `hist()` and `boxplot()`.
--   You can also try to get display a density curve (or density polygon).
+-   You can also try to get a density curve (or density polygon).
 Find out how to do this.

 ### Qualitative Variable